OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`design pattern`.
       Related to the :term:`bintree`.

+   Practicality Window
+      The range of values for problem input size :math:`n` that a real user of an algorithm will give to that algorithm.
+      If two algorithms have different growth rates, by definition one grows faster than the other, meaning that beyond a certain value of  :math:`n`, the one is always faster.
+      But if that value of :math:`n` is outside the practical limit that any real user is likely to use, then the asymptotically faster algorithm is practically faster.

    prefix property
       Given a collection of strings, the collection has the prefix property if no string in the collection is a prefix for another